Sure as Fate

 Sure as Fate is a 60-minute American anthology mystery drama series that aired on CBS from July 4, 1950, until April 3, 1951.

-Episodes of Sure as Fate focuses on people who were caught up in "situations not of their own making".
+Episodes of Sure as Fate focus on people who were caught up in "situations not of their own making".
 Critical reactions to a two-week trial in July 1950 were good enough that the program was brought back as a regular series in September 1950.

 Personnel and production

 Sure as Fate was narrated by Paul Lukas.
 Its guest stars included Kim Stanley, John Carradine, Leslie Nielsen, and Marsha Hunt.

 Montgomery Ford and Jerry Danzig were the producers.
 Among its directors were John Pyser, Yul Brynner and Hal Gerson.
 The series originated at WCBS-TV in New York City.
 The program was sustaining and was produced live.

 When the show returned in September 1950 it was broadcast weekly for one month, after which it began alternating with Prudential Family Playhouse.
 It was shown on Tuesdays from 8 to 9 p.m.
 Eastern Time, when its competition included Texaco Star Theater.